H&M's quarterly sales surge as pandemic restrictions ease

 It said around 180 stores were temporarily closed on June 13, down from around 1,300 at the start of March but up from around 140 at the end of May.

-Market leader Inditex (ITX.MC), the owner of Zara, and smaller rival Next (NXT.L), have also reported recovering sales on the back of easing restrictions. read more
+Market leader Inditex, the owner of Zara, and smaller rival Next, have also reported recovering sales on the back of easing restrictions.

 H&M is scheduled to publish its full second-quarter earnings report on July 1.